Understanding the Effectiveness of Large Language Models in Detecting Security Vulnerabilities: Introduction

-\mypara{Our Work} In this work, we conduct the first comprehensive study of using LLMs for detecting security vulnerabilities.
-To this end, we consider a suite of the state-of-the-art LLMs, including the proprietary models GPT-4 and GPT-3.5, and the open-source CodeLlama models of varying sizes of 7 billion and 13 billion parameters.
-We evaluate these models on five significant security vulnerability datasets.
-The datasets span two languages, Java and C/C++, and include both synthetic (\owasp, \julietj, and \julietc) and real-world (\cvej and \cvec) benchmarks.
+\looseness=-1 \mypara{Our Work} We study the vulnerability detection capabilities of 16 state-of-the-art LLMs across different scales and families, including proprietary models such as Gemini and GPT-4, and open-source models like CodeLlama and Qwen.
+We evaluate these models on five popular security vulnerability datasets across two languages, C/C++ and Java, and 25 vulnerability classes.

-We design a set of four prompting strategies for LLMs to elicit increasingly sophisticated forms of reasoning and explanations.
-Our simplest prompting strategies include the \emph{\basic}, which simply asks the LLMs to check for any vulnerabilities in the given code and the \emph{\cwespecificstr}, which asks the LLM to check for a specific class of vulnerabilities (such as Buffer Overflows).
+We first study how LLMs perform on the task of vulnerability detection using three prompting strategies and how these strategies qualitatively compare against each other.
+We also attempt to identify vulnerability classes that most benefit from the use of LLMs and these prompting techniques.
+Our simplest prompting strategies include the \emph{\basic}, which simply asks an LLM to check for any vulnerabilities in the given code and the \emph{\cwespecificstr}, which asks the LLM to check for a specific class of vulnerabilities or CWEs (such as Buffer Overflows).
+Inspired by the success of static analysis tools like CodeQL that use dataflow analysis to detect vulnerabilities, we design a prompting strategy called \emph{\dfstr}.
+This prompt asks the LLM to simulate a source-sink-sanitizer based dataflow analysis on the target code snippet before predicting if it is vulnerable.